Mills Hill: Cotton

 The cotton boom in the mid-19th century saw a substantial mill district grow in the area of Mills Hill Road and the Rochdale Canal.
 The Boundary Mill, built in 1860, stood at right angles to the road where the Waterford Dairy (ex Co-op) now stands (it was demolished in the early 1930s).
 Next to the Boundary Mill site is the Malta Mill built in 1905, which ceased production in 1963 and now stands empty.

 The Laurel Mill further down, was built in 1905, and ceased production two years after Courtaulds bought it in 1964.
 During the war it was annexed by A. V. Roe for aircraft parts manufacture.
 The Baytree Mill, next to it, was a fine spinning mill until 1959.
 These two mills with their massive floor areas were used for other trades, storage and distribution until quite recently.

 Transport

-First Greater Manchester provide the following bus services:
+Bee Network provide the following bus services: